What Causes Leg Cramps and How to Get Rid of Them

 How Do Electrolytes Become Depleted?

 Perhaps you don't take the time to eat breakfast, and then you head off for a day of shopping.
-Then to add to the problem you don't take time to stop and take in a bit of fluid.
+Then, to add to the problem, you don't take time to stop and drink water.
 After you have been shopping for several hours you may experience dizziness.
 Maybe even feel some discomfort or muscle twitching along with pain in your lower legs.
-You might even feel slight heart palpitations.
+You might even feel heart palpitations.
 You may attribute these uneasy feelings to overexertion, perhaps too much walking.
 Well, this assumption might be partially correct.
-However, the combination of overexertion and lack of food and fluids has increased your body's need for electrolytes.
-The lack of food and fluids has depleted your electrolytes.
-This depletion has left you dehydrated.
-The state of dehydration has created symptoms, such as heart palpitations and leg cramps.The symptoms that are being experienced are true symptoms of an electrolyte imbalance which was a result of dehydration.
-Dehydration is just one of the culprits that can cause leg cramps.
-Now, a couple question.
-Along with some helpful suggestions.
+However, the combination of overexertion and lack of food and fluids has increased your body's need for electrolytes and has left you dehydrated.

 How often do you have leg cramps?

-3. My leg cramps never go away, I have constant pain.
+- My leg cramps never go away; I have constant pain.

-If you answered 1 and 3 you need to see a doctor.
+If you answered one and three, you need to see a doctor.

-Do you consider yourself a person that keeps your body well hydrated?
+Do you consider yourself a person who keeps your body well hydrated?

-2. As a rule, I try to take in the proper amount of fluids daily, although I have busy days that I forget to drink ample fluids.
+- As a rule, I try to take in the proper amount of fluids daily, although I sometimes have busy days and I forget to drink ample fluids.

-3. I am not a drinker, I know I don't take in the proper amount of fluids on a given day.
+- I am not on top of drinking water regularly.
+I know I don't take in the proper amount of fluids on a given day.

-The second common factor that can cause leg cramps is an electrolyte imbalance, which leads to dehydration. if you answered 2 or 3 you need to make sure to drink more fluids during your busy day.
-It's recommended one drink eight 8 oz. glasses of water a day.
+If you answered two or three, you need to make sure to drink more fluids during your busy day.
+It's recommended that you drink eight, 8oz glasses of water a day.

 Do you skip meals?

-If you answered 3 to this question, make an effort to eat at least two meals a day, and add a few healthy snacks in between meals.
+If you answered three to this question, make an effort to eat at least two meals a day, and add a few healthy snacks in between meals.

-Are you a person that is always on the go?
+Are you a person who is always on the go?

-3. I go in spurts, I have periods where my life is hectic, and then sedentary periods.
+- I go in spurts.
+I have periods where my life is hectic and then periods where I'm sedentary.

-Exercise is great, but if you answered 1 to this question, you still may be a candidate for leg cramps.
-If you are not eating properly, and taking in a proper amount of fluids, you can develop dehydration and all the nasty symptoms that accompany dehydration.
+Exercise is great, but if you answered one to this question, you still may be a candidate for leg cramps.
+If you are not eating properly, and taking in a proper amount of fluids, you can develop dehydration and all the nasty symptoms that accompany it.

-This question is for those that are plagued with reoccurring leg cramps.
+This question is for those who are plagued with recurring leg cramps.

-This question is to bring to light the more severe cases of dehydration.
-If you answered 1 and 3 you need to alter your daily eating and drinking habits.
-You are putting your body through undue stress of electrolyte imbalance, which may lead to a more severe case of dehydration.
+This question brings to light more severe cases of dehydration.
+If you answered one and three, you need to alter your daily eating and drinking habits.
+You are putting undue stress on your body by creating an electrolyte imbalance, which may lead to a more severe case of dehydration.

-I would encourage my readers to include foods and fluids that contain the three very important electrolytes that can help prevent problems with leg cramping.
-These three electrolytes, calcium, potassium, and sodium are associated, and proven to aid in building and maintaining good muscle health, along with good bone health.
-However, most importantly, these electrolytes play a major role in keeping the hydration balance in the human body.
+I would encourage my readers to include foods and fluids that contain the three important electrolytes that can help prevent problems with leg cramping.
+These three electrolytes, calcium, potassium, and sodium, are associated and proven to aid in building and maintaining both muscle and bone health.
+Most importantly, these electrolytes play a major role in keeping the hydration balance in the human body.